Armando O. Bonilla: Renomination to claims court under Biden

 On June 30, 2021, President Joe Biden announced his intent to nominate Bonilla to serve as a judge of the United States Court of Federal Claims.
 On July 13, 2021, his nomination was sent to the Senate.
 President Biden nominated Bonilla to the same seat.
 A hearing on his nomination before the Senate Judiciary Committee was scheduled for August 11, 2021, but was postponed.
 On October 5, 2021, his nomination was withdrawn and resubmitted to include updated residency information.
 On October 6, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 28, 2021, his nomination was reported out of committee by a voice vote, with Senators Josh Hawley and Marsha Blackburn voting "nay" on record.
-On December 18, 2021, the U.S. Senate confirmed Bonilla's nomination by a voice vote.
+On December 18, 2021, the United States Senate confirmed Bonilla's nomination by voice vote.
 He received his judicial commission on February 17, 2022.
+He took the oath of office on February 18, 2022.